-Q. What's the future for CHDK?
+O. What's the future for CHDK?

 A. There's no doubt that clever people will continue to develop more features, scripts, etc., and more cameras will be ported, CHDK will be refined, until it is released as v1.0, and perhaps beyond, which seems to be very close, so the future looks good for CHDK.
-This User Guide has been written up to v0.9.7, Revision #725.
-For further revisions refer to the changelog.
+This User Guide has been written up to December 2010.
+For further firmware revisions refer to the changelog.
+Have fun with and enjoy CHDK!

-See; - http://chdk.wikia.com/wiki/Changelog
+See:- http://chdk.wikia.com/wiki/Changelog